ankraft/ACME-oneM2M-CSE/docs/Operation.md

 ## Remote CSE

 When a CSE is configured as an MN-CSE of ASN-CSE it can connect to a remote CSE, respectively an IN-CSE and MN-CSE can receive connection requests from those CSE types.
-A *remoteCSE* resource is created in case of a successful connection.
+A *remoteCSE* resource is created in case of a successful registration.
 A CSE checks regularly the connection to other remote CSEs and removes the *remoteCSE* if the connection could not been established.

 Announced resources are currently **not** supported by this implementation.
-But you can issue transfer requests to a remote CSE via its *remoteCSE* resource.
+But you can issue transit requests to a remote CSE via its *remoteCSE* resource.
 These requests are forwarded by the CSE.

 You must configure the details of the remote CSE in the configuration file.